AdobeDocs/app-builder/src/pages/resources/sample_apps/index.md

 <https://github.com/AdobeDocs/adobeio-samples-todoapp>

-This App Builder app is a complete solution of the codelab Bulding a App Builder Todo App with aio-lib-state and React Spectrum which shows you how to use aio-lib-state as part of Runtime actions and how to bind React Spectrum components to Runtime actions.
+This App Builder app is a complete solution of the codelab Bulding an App Builder Todo App with aio-lib-state and React Spectrum which shows you how to use aio-lib-state as part of Runtime actions and how to bind React Spectrum components to Runtime actions.

 <DiscoverBlock slots="heading, link, text" width="100%" />